Purpose organic product procedure

 • quantity of product received

-• whether the is closed (if applicable)
+• whether the packaging is closed (if applicable)

 This check is digitally registered and the packing slip is signed off when the checkpoints are in order.
-In the administration, the registrations of the entrance control including the corresponding CMRs and invoices are kept for 2 years.
+In the administration, the registrations of the entrance including the corresponding CMRs and invoices are kept for 2 years.

 If during the entrance check it appears that something is not right or there is doubt about the biological status of the product, The organic certifying body will be informed.